 Additional Information From The Past

-Open Enrollment for 2017 policies will start on November 1 (2016) and run though January 31st.
-The three-month window provides consumers some additional time to shop and purchase coverage.
+Open Enrollment begins November 1 and ends December 15th.
+The 45-day window provides consumers some additional time to shop and purchase coverage.
 Bad weather and conflicting dates with Medicare Supplement sign-up were two of the main reasons for the change.

 Special Enrollment Period (SEP) situations will continue throughout the entire year for persons that lose coverage through an employer, or qualify for one of several available exemptions.
 In the event of a birth of a child after the OE period, the newborn is eligible for an SEP, but not the parents.
 Also, when a child reaches age 26, although they are eligible for an SEP, the parents must retain their original policy.